msu-cmse-courses/cmse495-SS24/0227-ASSIGNMENT_Installation_Instructions.md

 # Submission

 Add your files to your team repository on or before the deadline.

+**_NOTE_**: We will be sharing the installation instructions with your classmates.
+Make sure there is a way to install and test the instructions without violating your NDA.
+If there is a problem please notify your instructors.

 Written by Dr. Dirk Colbry and Dr. Janez Krek, Michigan State University
 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.